fuston05/users_api/README.md

 ## Middleware

 > Custom middleware descriptions.
-All custom middleware can be found in the '/data/middleware' folder.
+All custom middleware can be found in the '/middleware' folder exported from the index.js so you can import from the 'middleware' dir. ie. const {isLoggedIn}= require('../middleware')

-- **restrict.js** middleware.
-This is used to secure routes based on the user's role. ('User', or 'Admin' currently) which is read from the token(jwt).
-This is NOT a global middleware currently, it can be dropped into any route that you want to restrict and given a parameter (int) for the min user role that is allowed access.
-The specified role id and any higher roles will have access.
-- Passes the current logged in user's role_id to res.locals, so it can be used in the router to determine what sensitive information will be returned from GET requests. ie. 'User' will not see the employee's salary, they must be an 'Admin' or greater in order to see salary information in the GET queries.
+- **isLoggedIn** middleware/validation.js.

+- **registerValidation** middleware/validation.js.
+The express validator rules are exported from this for inline use as middleware in route handlers

+- **loginValidation** middleware/validation.js. middleware/validation.js.
+The express validator rules are exported from this for inline use as middleware in route handlers

 ---